 Asshole Victim: Likely no one shed a tear after Kirito turns the tables on him and kills his avatar brutally in the ALO game, considering he was torturing the former moments before, and threatened to rape Asuna both in-game and in the real world.

 Corrupt Corporate Executive: He is the director of RECTO's research institute and the one responsible for keeping 300 Nerve Gear victims, including Asuna, prisoner even after SAO had ended.
 He did this by transferring them all into ALO for experiments on human subjugation via fulldive technology.
 He also attempts to take over RCT Progress Inc. by marrying Asuna while she is unconscious.

 He mocks Asuna by telling her he met Kirito in the real world, and how weak he looked.
 He is completely unaware that letting her know her lover was alive was exactly what she needed to keep going.

 Was also convinced that Kirito would be too scared to even put on his Nerve Gear, let alone try to save Asuna, boy was he wrong.

 Eye Scream: Suffered this by Kirito at the final part of his Curb-Stomp Battle by letting his sword fall into him and because of the pain reception he brought up during that fight it transfers into the real world with painful irritation and bad vision from that right eye.

 Knife Nut: He tried to kill Kazuto in the real world with a combat knife.
-Thankfully gets his ass handed to him & handed to the police by his supposed-victim, thanks to the skills he learned in game.
+Thankfully Kazuto handed him his ass and handed him to the police by his supposed-victim, thanks to the skills he learned in game.

-Lecherous Licking: When he is sexually attacking Asuna in Alfheim Online, she starts to cry in humiliation and he extatically licks her tears.
+Lecherous Licking: When he is sexually attacking Asuna in Alfheim Online, she starts to cry in humiliation and he ecstatically licks her tears.